Political intrigue binds Scipio, Planus, and Titus as Castor’s loyalty is questioned.

 “Pompey would never take sole consulship,” Bitch Face says.
 “Why would he?”

-“He’s grown rather comfortable with the senatorial lifestyle,” Mud Face thinks.
+“I imagine he’s grown rather comfortable with the senatorial lifestyle,” Mud Face thinks.

 “Indeed.
 Pompey derides Caesar’s ambition,” Milky adds.
 “While hiding his own,”

-None wish to consider the thought.
+No one wishes to consider the thought.

 “He cannot march on Rome,” Bitch Face says.

-“Why not?” asks Mud Face.
+“Why not?”
+Mud Face asks.
 “It’s been done before,”

 His Roman bride nods.
 “Sulla,”